DHTMLX/docs-suite/docs/chart/api/chart_maxpoints_config.md

 # maxPoints

-@short: displays an average number of values in case a data set is too large to show all the values in the chart
+@short: Optional.
+Displays an average number of values in case a data set is too large to show all the values in the chart

 @signature: {'maxPoints?: number;'}